 Well, yes.
 Even prostitution itself is not fully illegal under the Sexual Offences Act 2003 (and neither is escorting).
 Everything depends on the terms of the arrangement for both parties involved and how it arose.

 → Is being a sugar baby illegal?

 Can you get in trouble for being a sugar baby?
 Yes, if you get paid per date for sexual services.
-But if you are just enjoying your relationship and maintain the connection with one partner at a time (though a baby can have several daddies), you will not get into trouble.
+But if you are just enjoying your relationship and maintaining the connection with one partner at a time (though a baby can have several daddies), you will not get into trouble.

 → Is being a sugar daddy illegal?

 If you understand the real meaning of sugar daddy, then you can answer a clear “no” to ‘is it illegal to be a sugar daddy?’.
 In sugar dating the agreement has no explicit requirement for sex or any sexual activity.
 The conditions are usually about communication, attending social events, and getting a certain amount of compensation for it.
-Spending resources on a woman, spoiling with presents is not regulated by law, as it’s hard to determine the nature of it.
+Spending resources on a woman, and spoiling with presents, is not regulated by law, as it’s hard to determine the nature of it.